saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 ## Warnings

 During the installation process for the SAP HANA EPM-MDS plugin your HANA system will be stopped and started automatically.

+This exercise is aimed at users who will connect their SAP Analytics Cloud tenant to an S/4HANA trial appliance.
+If you are a HANA administrator setting up a connection to a production system then please consult [help.sap.com with a search on "SAP Analytics Cloud Live Data Connections to SAP HANA".](https://help.sap.com/viewer/search?q=SAP%20Analytics%20Cloud%20Live%20Data%20Connections%20to%20SAP%20HANA)

 ## <a name="steps"></a> Steps